sane/sane/README.md

 For more information on deployment and different strategies check out:
 * The [Sails Documentation](http://sailsjs.org/#/documentation/concepts/Deployment) to read up about some fundamentals
 * [PM2 Deploy](https://github.com/Unitech/pm2#deployment) gives you some nice command line tools to ease deployment
-* [grunt-autobots](https://github.com/achambers/grunt-autobots) for deployment via Redis and Amazon S3
+* [Ember-CLI Deploy](https://github.com/achambers/ember-cli-deploy) for deployment via Redis and Amazon S3

 ##Thanks